 Austin, TX is at the forefront of the No-Kill movement and, in 2011, became the largest city in the US to achieve a 90% or better save rate of the animals entering its city shelter .
 As we have accomplished this incredible milestone in humane achievement and lifesaving work, a new challenge and gap in services has come clearly into view.

 No-Kill is defined as saving every “healthy, treatable, and rehabilitatable animal in the shelter.”
 What we have discovered is that a 90% save rate is not truly fulfilling that promise.
 Our city has incredible programs to support nearly all of the vulnerable shelter populations save one: medium to large breed dogs with resource intensive behavior problems.

-While the majority of dogs can be supported through traditional shelter programs, there is a group of good, savable dogs that needs creative solutions to succeed in the shelter and in adoptive homes.
-It is those dogs that are still at risk of long stays, unsuccessful adoptions and even euthanasia at Austin’s city shelter.
-Dogs Out Loud helps fill this gap, trains dogs and equips handlers to succeed, and contributes to making Austin a leader and model for the rest of the world in what is possible in animal welfare and behavior work.
+While dogs with mild to moderate behavior problems can be supported through in-shelter behavior programs, there is a group of good, savable, rehabilitatable dogs that cannot.
+It is those dogs that are still dying in significant numbers at Austin’s city shelter.
+Dogs Out Loud was created to help fill this final gap, meet the needs of this last vulnerable shelter population, and contribute to making Austin a true No-Kill city and a leader and model for the rest of the world in what is possible in animal welfare and behavior work.